 Texas Standard Visitation for Non-Custodial Parent

-If you have been denied custody, there are better ways to prepare yourself for asking a family court for visitation of your children, it helps to understand Texas's visitation rights and laws.
-You can also make your case for visitation better by retaining an experienced visitation lawyer to represent you in court.
+If you have been denied child custody, there are better ways to prepare yourself for asking a family court for visitation of your children.
+First, it helps to understand Texas's visitation rights and laws.
+You can also make your child custody case for visitation better by retaining an experienced San Antonio child custody attorney to represent you in court.

 Texas family courts utilize several visitation orders to facilitate contact between children and non-custodial parents.
 The most common orders that family court judges use are: